MOSES * EGYPT * SPAETH

 However, especially Egyptian and Jewish sources relating to Moses provide a considerable number of evident, historical traces.
 To a wide extent these have been ignored, often due to a rigid insistence on the much too late dating - and on the myth hypothesis, as mentioned, which reduce this the most important personality behind the origin of biblical culture and of the Jewish self-understanding to be only a fictional figure.
 This is not acceptable, because the allegation of Moses being a myth proves to be an impossible historical construction, likewise it already would be a complete absurdity for Jews of the past.

-It is an object of continued wondering why traditional, academic research does not to a wider degree use the latest 120 years' (forward to the new millennium) of numerous, although wide-spread, archaeological and textual references to events of the times of Moses.
+It is an object of continued wondering why traditional, academic research does not to a wider degree use the latest 120 years' (forward to the new millennium) of numerous, although wide-spread, archaeological and textual references concerning events of the times of Moses.

 Yet our knowledge of the past is much more abundant and also more accessible than usually assumed.
 Ironically enough, so many data about what we call myths can be found at libraries and museums around the world collecting dust, almost without being known or studied.